Embarcadero/IB.NETDataProvider/NETProvider/Provider/README.md

 # 10.0.3 Summary

 # IMPORTANT - Do not use 10.0.2 if needing to make remote connections.

-## Fixed bugs in connecting to remote databases and Asynchronously attaching to remote services.
+* Fixed bugs in connecting to remote databases and Asynchronously attaching to remote services.
-## Added support for Instance Name (Instance in the ConnectionString) for services
+* Added support for Instance Name (Instance in the ConnectionString) for services

 # 10.0.2 Summary

 ## EFCore and primary driver brought up to Fb 10.x equivalent

-## Better EFCore 8.0 support
+* Better EFCore 6.0 support

-## EFCOre is now .NET 8.0 only, if you need Net 6.0 support use 7.14.6 (which supports EFCore 6.0 also)
+* EFCore is now .NET 8.0 only, if you need Net 6.0 support use 7.14.6 (which supports EFCore 6.0 also)

-## Primary driver now supports Async calls.
+* Primary driver now supports Async calls.

-## Primary driver now always treats ISC_DOUBLE as type double in .NET.
+* Primary driver now always treats ISC_DOUBLE as type double in .NET.
 Before it could be Decimal even though the .Value would always be a double.
 This can have backwards compatibility issues.
 It should only affect columns that started life in Dialect 1 and were Numeric(10+, 1+) and is either still D1 or the DB is now D3 but the column was never converted to a scaled integer.

 # 7.14.6 Summary

-## Fixed MacOS determining and loading code, so should work on MAC both Default and Embedded
+* Fixed MacOS determining and loading code, so should work on MAC both Default and Embedded

-# 7.14.0 Summery (released as part of 7.14.6)
+# 7.14.0 Summary (released as part of 7.14.6)

 ## Better Code page support.
 * if System.Text.Encoding.CodePages can be loaded the ANSI code pages are available when the data's code page is null.
 Previously high byte characters would fail assuming UTF8 could handle it.